aws/karpenter-provider-aws/website/content/en/docs/dev-guide.md

 ## Dependencies

-The following tools are required for doing development on Karpenter.
+The following tools are required for contributing to the Karpenter project.

 | Package                                                            | Version  | Install                |
 | ------------------------------------------------------------------ | -------- | ---------------------- |